Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass: Materials and Methods

-As a concluding remark, let us note that the scaling of $\xi_{n=1;k>1}$ tells us that the 1D toy model is not the effective model for the prism, because the $\xi_{n=1;k>1}$ lengths are missing in the toy model~\cite{supplemental}.
+As a concluding remark, let us note that the scaling of the sub-dominant length scales $\xi_{n=1;k>1}$ tells us that the 1D toy model is not the right effective model for the prism, because those length scales are missing in such a 1D toy model (see {\bf SI}).